Clove Bud Essential Oil

 eugenol, acetoeugenol, eugenyl acetate, caryophyllene, d-cadinene

-Uses include aromatherapy, and as an insect repellent to repel insects such as mosquitoes and moths.
-Clove oil can also be found in pharmaceutical and dental products for pain relief.
-Also found in soaps, perfumes, and commercial food and drinks.
+Uses of clove oil include aromatherapy, and as an insect repellent to repel insects such as mosquitoes and moths.
+Clove oil can also be found in pharmaceutical and dental products for pain relief, as well as in soaps, perfumes, and commercial food and drinks.

 Clove Bud Oil blends well with